fomightez/yeast_snornas/README.md

 - [My sequence work repository](https://github.com/fomightez/sequencework) has code for adjusting annotations and gene lists

 - [My text mining repository](https://github.com/fomightez/text_mining) has code for dealing with lists in general

+- [My YeastMine repository](https://github.com/fomightez/yeastmine) has a number of scripts for examining yeast genomic data and converting the output to different forms or useful data using YeastMine proromatically.